trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 look alive.
 That way an idle session can stay alive for longer periods of time.

+By default `httpd` uses default `TimeOut 60` seconds of no I/O as a signal to close the tunnel.

 ## SSH over HTTPS

 For some reason `socat` does not support `HTTPS` proxy via `CONNECT`